 Yes!!
-The First-Time Home Buyer Rebate is part of Canada’s Economic Action Plan to alleviate some of the harrowing costs involved in buying your first home.
-The First-Time Home Buyer Rebate and First-Time Home Buyer Tax Credit are designed to help new homeowners cover some of their expenses.
+The first time home buyer rebate is part of Canada’s Economic Action Plan to alleviate some of the harrowing costs involved in buying your first home.
+The first time home buyer tax credit and first time home buyer rebate are designed to help new homeowners cover some of their expenses.

 The incentive would allow home buyers earning $120,000 or less per year who are applying for an uninsured mortgage (anything less than a 20% down payment) to be eligible for an interest-free loan from the Canadian Mortgage Housing Corporation (CMHC) of up to 10% of the purchase price.

 You can read about both of these new First Time Home Buyer Incentives in detail here.

 OUR GUIDE HELPS YOU PREPARE IN TORONTO’S EVER CHANGING REAL ESTATE MARKET.

 We’ve put together everything you need to know so you feel confident and well-informed before buying your first home.
 Download our FREE First-Time Buyers Guide today.